What are 78s?

 Limitations

-• Record Wear: Caused by early gramophones with steel needles and careless play
+• Record Wear: Caused by early gramophones with steel needles and repeated play

 • Recording time: A 10″ disc could record approximately 3 minutes & a 12″ disc could record 5 minutes.